Volunteers enhance the services we deliver in many ways.

 It's a great place to get involved if you enjoy meeting and helping people.
 Not only do you get to help your community, but you will learn new skills yourself.

-If you are interested in volunteering at Great Lakes Library Service, pick up an introductory information pack from any library branch or fill in the form below.
+If you are interested in volunteering at MidCoast Council Libraries, pick up an introductory information pack from any library branch or fill in the Volunteering Registration Form.

 Volunteers are a vital part of the Manning Entertainment Centre.
 If you would like to volunteer as an usher, a bar attendant or for occasional office assistance please complete the form below.
 Please note that ushers will need to be comfortable walking up and down stairs and bar attendants will need to have completed Responsible Service of Alcohol training.

 The Manning Regional Gallery welcomes volunteers.
-We currently have about 110 volunteers at our Gallery, assisting with reception, retail sales and Gallery supervision.
-Our volunteers also assist with installation of exhibits, fundraising activities, opening nights, maintenance of the Gallery grounds.
+We currently have over 70 volunteers at the Gallery, assisting with reception, retail sales and Gallery supervision.
+Our volunteers also assist with installation of exhibits, fundraising activities, opening nights, and maintenance of the Gallery grounds.

 For more information about volunteering in the Gallery please contact us on (02) 6592 5455 or via email.

-We have numerous community halls across the Great Lakes region.
+We have numerous community halls across the MidCoast region.
 Volunteer community committees manage many of these.

 Volunteer Hall Management Committee members generally oversee the upkeep, maintenance and cleanliness of the building and grounds; take both regular and one-off event bookings and payments; organise hall-based community events; liaise with Council; and generally run the day to day affairs associated with 'their' hall.

-To get involved, simply start by filling in the form below.
+To get involved, simply start by filling in the Volunteering Registration Form.